gas/tea_watch/README.en.md

 ### Method 1: Automatic Script (Linux & macOS)

 Easiest and fastest.
 Simply copy and paste this line into your terminal.
-The script will detect your OS, download the latest version, install it, write a default config.toml file (at ~/.config/tea_watch) and attempt to set up a keyboard shortcut (`Alt+W`) automatically.
+The script will detect your OS, download the latest version, install it (at ~/.local/bin), write a default config.toml file (at ~/.config/tea_watch) and attempt to set up a keyboard shortcut (`Alt+w`) automatically.

 ```bash
 curl -sSL https://raw.githubusercontent.com/gas/tea_watch/main/install.sh | bash